astronozem/Casimir-Superfluid-Vacuum/README.md

 ## 10. Sound speed (optional microphysical interpretation – not required for the main result)

-The logarithmic kinetic term alone gives a vacuum sound speed
+The logarithmic kinetic term alone gives a vacuum sound speed (Zloshchastiev 2011)
 $$c_{s}^{2}=1\qquad\text{(relativistic units)}$$
 i.e. $c_{s}=c$.
 The **effective** sound speed of the modulated phonon fluid in the deep-MOND regime is
 $$c_{s,\rm eff}^{2}\approx\frac{g_{\dagger}}{2\kappa}\approx 4\times10^{-11}c^{2}\qquad(\kappa\simeq1.20)$$
-This is perfectly consistent: the phonons mediating the MOND-like force are **highly non-relativistic** on galactic scales, exactly as expected for a superfluid dark sector.
+This is perfectly consistent (Babichev et al. 2008): the phonons mediating the MOND-like force are **highly non-relativistic** on galactic scales, exactly as expected for a superfluid dark sector.

 <div style="page-break-after: always;"></div>